gaborcsapo/Asset-Class-Extractor/README.md

 PyPDF2 (go to ./Libraries/PyPDF2 and run "sudo python3 setup.py install")
 tqdm (go to ./Libraries/tqdm and run "sudo python3 setup.py install")

-Once everything is installed, you can run the program using "python3 asset_miner.py".
+Once everything is installed, you can run the program using "python3 asset_miner.py 2> /dev/null".
+"2> /dev/null" surpresses all warnings including the ones that can from tabula.
+The silent argument doesn't work in tabula.read_pdf() and I found this the best solution to filter out the Warnings.
 It extracts pdfs placed into the ./docs folder. results.csv in the main folder containes the final output.
 The candidates.csv contains possible results that have been discarded in the process.
 If you go to ./temp, you can read the logging files for each child process after they are run.
 It contains useful information for debugging.